Paving the way for transitions --- a case for Weyl geometry

+Variation of the Lagrangian shows that it satisfies a Proca equation with this tremendously high mass \cite{Smolin:1979,HungCheng:1988}.
+Because of the scaling behaviour of $\phi$ the Proca-like mass term does not destroy scale invariance of the Lagrangian.\footnote{Therefore the, otherwise interesting, discussion of the gravitational scalar field as a kind of ``St\"uckelberg compensator''by \cite{Nishino/Rajpoot:2009} seems a bit artificial.}

-If one assumes a physical role for the Weyl field, its range would therefore be restricted to just below the Planck scale.
-On all scales accessible to experiments or to direct observation the curvature of the Weyl field therefore vanishes effectively.
+If one assumes a physical role for the Weyl field, its (immediate) range, in the sense of its Compton wave length, would be restricted to Planck scale physics.
+On all scales accessible to experiments and to direct observation the {\em curvature of the Weyl field vanishes effectively}.
 This result agrees with the integrability result of Audretsch, G\"ahler and Straumann on the compatibility of Weyl geometry with quasi-classical relativistic quantum fields (section 2).
-For all practical purposes we can thus {\em safely go over to integrable Weyl geometry}.
-In four space-time dimensions the collection of quadratic curvature terms then reduces to $L_{R^2}= - \alpha _1 R^2 - \alpha _2 R^{\lambda \nu } R_{\lambda \nu }$ \cite{Lanczos:1938}.\footnote{The reduced form is assumed in \cite[389]{Nieh:1982}, \cite[260]{Smolin:1979}, \cite[1028]{Drechsler/Tann}.
+Although the scale curvature field (the Weylon) stays in the background it may become important for stabilizing (quantum) fluctuations of the scalar field, if one starts tgo investigate such problems more closely.
+Here we can, for most of our purposes, {\em pass to integrable Weyl geometry}.\footnote{In four space-time dimensions the collection of quadratic curvature terms then reduces to $L_{R^2}= - \alpha _1 R^2 - \alpha _2 R^{\lambda \nu } R_{\lambda \nu }$ \cite{Lanczos:1938}.
+The reduced form is assumed in \cite[389]{Nieh:1982}, \cite[260]{Smolin:1979}, \cite[1028]{Drechsler/Tann}.
 It also covers the simplified expression of the gravitational Lagrangian in Mannheim's conformal gravity built on $L_{conf}= C_{\lambda \mu \nu \kappa}C^{\lambda \mu \nu \kappa}$, with $C$ the Weyl tensor \cite{Mannheim:2005}. }

+At many occasions also $L_{R^2}$ may be neglected;\footnote{P. Mannheim indicates that this may be acceptable only in the medium gravity regime; he considers the conformal contribution to extremely weak gravity as crucial \cite{Mannheim:2005}. } then the Lagrangian of {\em integrable Weyl-Omote-Dirac} (iWOD) gravity reduces effectively to